 Canadian Certified Life Care Planner (CCLCP)

-For the convenience of the reader, this Certified page provides links to pages pertinent to the CCLCP credential.
-You will find direct access links to the CCLCP application page, the CCLCP examination page, and the CCLCP recertification page.
+For the convenience of the reader, this certification page provides links to pages pertinent to the CCLCP credential.
+You will find direct access links to the CCLCP application page, and the CCLCP recertification page.
 Please click on the appropriate menu button for the item you need.

 The purpose of the Canadian Certified Life Care Planner (CCLCP) credential is to measure the CCLCP applicant's working knowledge of Canadian medical systems, associated disabilities, and treatment/maintenance protocol required for a catastrophically disabled individual to sustain life within an acceptable comfort level.
 Additionally, this credential is designed to offer Canadian health care providers access to certification in life care planning through the ICHCC on the same level of competency as required of their United States CCLCP peers.

 Non-discrimination Rights of Refusal Statement: The ICHCC does not discriminate against any applicant for CCLCP certification because of race, color, religion, creed, age, gender, national origin or ancestry.
 However, the ICHCC reserves the right to reject an application based on one's documented professional misconduct, documented misconduct towards this agency, a history of licensure or certification revocation, or convictions related to criminal misdemeanors or felony charges.

 Qualifying for the Certified Canadian Life Care Planner credential is based upon 2 factors; 1) meeting the definition of a "Qualified Healthcare Provider, and 2) the applicant's education and training.